ignacioaraya1995/Distress-Discrepancies-Test/README.md

 - **Discrepancies Summary Sheet:** Lists each distress type, the number of discrepancies, and the percentage of total properties affected, sorted by percentage.
 - **Mismatched Distress Summary Sheet:** Shows distress types where the raw data marked a distress as present (1) but the domain data did not (0), including the count and percentage.
+- **Full results analysis Sheet:** Show all the properties that matched between the raw and domain data and identifies which have the same distress in both lists, the distress in each list and more important information.

 ---